nspcc-dev/neofs-node/cmd/neofs-adm/README.md

 Config section provides `init` command that creates configuration file for the private installation deployment and updates.
-Config file is optional, all parameters may be passed by arguments or read from standard input (wallet passwords).
+Config file is optional, all parameters can be passed by arguments or read from standard input (wallet passwords).

 Config example: